Piano

 Audition Requirements

-• If auditioning for a Vocal Studio Assistantship – prepare all the vocal repertoire listed above.
+• If auditioning for the Vocal Studio Assistantship – prepare four of the five options listed above

-• If auditioning for both assistantships, ALL REPERTOIRE must be prepared.
+• If auditioning for both assistantships, all of the above requirements must be prepared.

 Incoming music majors (except piano majors) must sign up for the appropriate piano sequence.